 Get creative: Make a deal with yourself that any "found" or windfall money will go to your emergency fund.
 Whether it's a tax refund check, cash back on a credit card, or a gift check from great-uncle Joe, deposit it immediately in your savings account.
-Hold a yearly yard sale, with all proceeds to go to your retirement fund.
+Hold a yearly yard sale with all proceeds to go to your retirement fund.

 Goal 2: Retirement

-Goal 3: College
+Goal 3: Save for College

-It may feel disloyal to many of you to put your children's higher-education funds close to the bottom of the list.
-After all, we're used to putting our kids' needs first in almost every other way.
+It may feel disloyal to many of you to put your children's higher education funds close to the bottom of the list.
+After all, we're used to putting our kids' needs first in most every other way.
 However, think about it this way: An emergency requires that you access money because you so desperately need it.
 Taking money out of a college account such as a 529 savings plan means that the earnings are taxed as ordinary income, plus you'll be slapped with a 10% penalty.

-Goal 4: Vacation
+Goal 4: Vacation Fund

-Get creative: Cut one of your household perks: Switch to a lower tier of cable or cancel altogether, cut your lawn yourself, reduce your cell phone charges, or go out to eat less.
+Get creative: Cut one of your household perks: Switch to a lower tier of cable, or cancel altogether, cut your lawn yourself, reduce your cell phone charges, or go out to eat less.
 A savings of just $5 a day adds up to a nifty $1,825 in one year.

 In an ideal world, all of us would have enough money for all of the things we want to do.
-But if your real world involves making tough choices, start with establishing an emergency fund and follow this road map all the way to financial security.
+But if your real world involves making tough choices, start with establishing an emergency fund, and follow this roadmap all the way to financial security.